Werner Klotz

-Werner Klotz, (* 1956 in Bonn, Germany) is an artist based in Berlin and New York, working in the fields of installation and interactive art.
+Werner Klotz, (born in Bonn, Germany) is an artist based in Berlin and New York, working in the fields of installation and interactive art.

 Life and career

-Werner Klotz was born 1956 in Bonn, Germany.
+Werner Klotz was born in Bonn, Germany.
 In 1974 he moved to West Berlin.

 He worked first as a painter then as a sculptor and installation artist.
 His work relies on natural contexts.

 In 1981 he cofounded the artist group Material&Wirkung e.V., Berlin (Material&Effect), they organized art projects in public context and early installation art till 1985.

 In 1982 he began a complex body of work with live Roman Snails (Helix Pomatia L.) in conserving their trails in time, space and movement-based art works as well as performances and interventions.

-In 1990 he moved to San Francisco.
+In 1990 he moved to San Francisco and became 2007 also US citizen.
 His work at this time included the development and fabrication of functional optical instruments and installations.
 These Perception Instruments are the foundation of this public art works leading to the present day.

 His current artworks make use of site-specific and interactive contexts that rely on viewer participation to emphasize themes and ideas unique to each project.
 Using a variety of materials and strategies including light, sound, video and mechanics.

 Realized projects include Le Milieu du Monde, a permanent multimedia installation onboard the Bridge deck of three new Staten Island Ferries in New York City and Anemone, an interactive kinetic installation permanently on view at the San Francisco International Airport.
 Flying Sails, two kinetic light sculptures at Seattle's SeaTac airport's light rail station are activated by the air pressure of passing trains.

 From 2014-18 he realized three large scale kinetic light art works for the new sculpture park Dosse Park in Wittstock, Germany.

-In 2020 Werner Klotz created the 13 channel video sculpture Candelabro commemorating the Portuguese Diplomat Aristides de Sousa Mendes who saved more than 30,000 people from the Holocaust.
+In 2020 Werner Klotz created the 13 channel video sculpture Candelabro commemorating the Portuguese Diplomat Aristides de Sousa Mendes who saved thousands of refugees fleeing Nazi-occupied France.
 This artwork was commissioned by the New York Sousa Mendes Foundation.